Aufstehen

+After Wagenknecht withdrew from the leadership of the movement in March 2019 and a number of its other notable figures subsequently turned away from it, the initiative became less prominent.

 Founding

 The founding of the movement had been debated for months when its website was launched on 4 August 2018.
 It was officially launched on 4 September 2018 at a press conference in Berlin.
 Among the founders are members of The Left, the SPD and the Greens.
 Notable figures involved include the sociologist Wolfgang Streeck and SPD politician Simone Lange, who was defeated for the leadership of the party in 2018 by Andrea Nahles.
 The background to the founding of the movement is the surge of right-wing parties worldwide, including Germany.
 The founders of Aufstehen argue against the rise in social injustice and urge leftist parties to unite in order to bring about a change in German politics.
 Wagenknecht has also stated that the continuation of the grand coalition of the CDU/CSU and the SPD after the 2017 federal election was also a stimulus to the founding of the movement, arguing that this would lead to a continuation of policies that would increase economic inequality and insecurity and benefit far-right groups such as the Alternative for Germany.